originphp/framework/docs/views.md

 ### Parsing

 The number formatter assumes that the numbers are do not have a thousands separator and the decimal point is `.`.
-You can delocalize the data in the middleware, the controller or model.
+You can delocalize the user inputted data in the middleware, the controller or model.
 The simplest way is to use the model callbacks such as `beforeValidate` or `beforeSave`.

 ```php
 use Origin\Utility\Number;